Yue-Chen-YC/Yue-Chen-YC.github.io/index.md

 - **/L+/ International Summer / Winter School on Language Acquisition**
   - University of Potsdam, Online, 2023
+- **The North American Summer School for Logic, Language and Information (NASSLLI '25)**
+  - University of Washington, Seattle, Online, 2025

 ---
 ## Research Interests